-Triangle push up is one of the better bodyweight exercises for hitting your triceps, chest, as well as the shoulder muscles to a small degree as well.
+Triangle push up exercise is one of the better bodyweight exercises for hitting your triceps, chest, as well as the shoulder muscles to a small degree as well.

 This exercise is slightly more advanced than a standard push up, so should only be done once you have a firm grasp of performing that exercise.

-Triangle Push Up How To
+Triangle Push Ups Exercise How To

 - Get into a prone position with the hands placed just beneath the shoulders, fingers close together forming a triangle with the thumb and forefinger.
 The legs should be back behind you, the back and spinal column straight.